owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 .. note:: When you upgrade from older versions of ownCloud to ownCloud 8.0, you must manually migrate your encryption keys with the *occ* command after the upgrade is complete, like this example for CentOS:
-   *sudo -u apache php occ encryption:migrate-keys* You must run *occ* as your HTTP user.
+   *sudo -u apache php occ encryption:migrate*
+   You must run *occ* as your HTTP user.
 See :doc:`../configuration_server/occ_command` to learn more about *occ*